GrahamHannington/bigas/README.md

 # Big As

-Big As is a web page that displays text as big as possible.
+Big As is a website that displays text as big as possible.

 You specify the text to display in the web address: